rmzelle/writing/docs/primer.rst

 - **Elements and Hierarchy**.
 Elements are the basic building blocks of XML documents.
 Each XML document contains a single root element (for CSL styles this is ``<style/>``).
 If an element contains other elements, this parent element is split into a start tag (``<style>``) and an end tag (``</style>``).
 In our example, the ``<style/>`` element has one child element, ``<info/>``.
 This element has several children of its own, which are grandchildren of the grandparent ``<style/>`` element.

   Element tags are always wrapped in less-than ("<") and greater-than (">") characters (e.g., ``<style>``).
 For empty-element tags, ">" is preceded by a forward-slash (e.g., ``<category/>``), while for end tags, "<" is followed by a forward-slash (e.g., ``</style>``).
 Child elements are typically indented with spaces or tabs to show the different hierarchical levels.
-We use 2 spaces per level in our CSL style and locale files.
+We use 2 spaces per level in our CSL styles and locale files.

   In the rest of this primer we will use the prefix "cs:" when referring to CSL elements (e.g., ``cs:style`` instead of ``<style/>``).

 - **Attributes and Element Content**.
 There are two ways to add additional information to elements.

   First, XML elements can carry one or more attributes.
 The order of attributes on an element is arbitrary, but every attribute needs a value.
-For example, the ``<style/>`` element carries the ``version`` attribute, set to a value of "1.0" (which indicates that the style is compatible with the latest CSL 1.0.x release).
+For example, the ``<style/>`` element carries the ``version`` attribute, set to a value of "1.0" (this indicates that the style is compatible with the latest CSL 1.0.x release).

-  Secondly, elements can store non-element content between their start and end tag.
+  Secondly, elements can store non-element content between their start and end tags.
 For example, the title of the style, "Applied and Environmental Microbiology", is stored as the content of the ``<title/>`` element.

 - **Escaping**.
-To avoid ambiguity in defining the structure of XML files, some characters need to be substituted when used for other purposes, e.g. when used in attribute values or non-element content.
+To avoid ambiguity in defining the structure of XML files, some characters need to be substituted when used for other purposes, e.g. when used in attribute values or element content.
 The escape sequences are:

   * ``&lt;`` for ``<``
   * ``&gt;`` for ``>``